Mariners vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners versus Pittsburgh Pirates game on Friday at 10:10 PM ET will showcase a pair of hot hitters in Jose Caballero and Bryan Reynolds.
+Luis Castillo will take the mound first for the Seattle Mariners on Saturday against Andrew McCutchen and the Pittsburgh Pirates.
+First pitch is at 4:10 PM ET for this second game in a three-game series.

-The favored Mariners have -155 moneyline odds to win against the underdog Pirates, who are listed at +130.
-The total is 7 runs for this game (with -115 odds to hit the over and -105 odds to go under).
+The Pirates are listed as +180 moneyline underdogs for this matchup with the Mariners (-225).
+The over/under is 7.5 runs for the contest (with +100 odds on the over and -120 odds to go under).

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.